-- Changing wavelength of light for marine turtles - Reducing the brightness of the light - Changing orientation and direction of light fittings - · Erecting additional shielding - Considering whether activities requiring illumination of problem lights can be undertaken during daylight hours only or used outside of turtle nesting season
+- Changing wavelength of light for marine turtles - Reducing the brightness of the light - Changing orientation and direction of light fittings - Erecting additional shielding - Considering whether activities requiring illumination of problem lights can be undertaken during daylight hours only or used outside of turtle nesting season

 An additional survey should be undertaken after implementation of any proposed corrective actions to determine whether the actions have been successful in reducing light levels.
+This additional survey would be conducted at the beginning of the next turtle nesting season.